-Stay Home: Amazon, Facebook, Google, Microsoft Tell Seattle Workers
+Amazon, Facebook, Google, Microsoft Tell Seattle Workers To Stay Home

 Apple has restricted employee travel to China, Italy and South Korea, according to Bloomberg News.

 Facebook called off its biggest event of the year, its F8 developers conference set for May.
-It said it would instead offer "locally hosted events, videos and live streamed content."
+It said it would instead offer "locally hosted events, videos and livestreamed content."
 It also canceled its Global Marketing Summit in San Francisco.
-It is recommending Seattle employees to work from home after a contractor in a Seattle office was diagnosed with the virus.
+It is recommending Seattle employees work from home after a contractor in a Seattle office was diagnosed with the virus.

 Google called off its flagship developers conference, I/O, which was scheduled for May.
 It also scrapped its Global News Initiative summit and said it would turn its Cloud Next conference into a digital event.
 It has halted all international travel.
 An employee in its Zurich office has tested positive for the virus.
 It is also encouraging workers in Washington state to work from home.